Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/README.md

 Test Inputs
 ===========

-The test inputs are famous music notes.
+The test inputs are famous music scores.

 Due Date
 =========
 Sept.
-17 at 11:59pm
+23 at 11:59pm